alc0ve/internet-retail/README.md

 ## Credits

-List your collaborators, if any, with links to their GitHub profiles.

-If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.

-If you followed tutorials, include links to those here as well.
+My tutor helped a great deal in understanding routes.
+Blair Millet helped me with organizing and debugging.
+I used a youtube video to further my understanding of using Sequelize, and becoming comfortable with utilizing it in this project.

+Excellent basic Sequelize video: https://www.youtube.com/watch?v=ExTZYpyAn6s

 ## How to Contribute

-If you created an application or package and would like other developers to contribute to it, you can include guidelines for how to do so.
-The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer.
+If you would like to contribute or have any suggestions for improvement, please contact me.

+Refer to the [Contributor Covenant](https://www.contributor-covenant.org/) as an industry standard.

 ## Contact

 If you liked this project and want to see more, feel free to check out my other repos [here](https://github.com/alc0ve).